Luis Fernando Silva

-Luis Fernando Silva Ochoa (born 23 March 1989 in Morelia, Michoacán) is a Mexican footballer who plays as a defender.
+Luis Fernando Silva Ochoa (born 23 March 1989) is a Mexican footballer who plays as a defender.

 He came up through the Monarcas youth systems and had a chance to debut for the first squad during the Apertura 2009 league tournament, thanks to manager Tomás Boy.

 Silva has also been capped by the Mexico U-20 team during the 2009 CONCACAF U-20 Championship.